“Simple, characterful studio rooms tucked inside the Venetian citadel of Naxos Town - a lovely base for a budget Greek island holiday”

 Off the terrace is the downstairs studio, which consists of a long, thin double bedroom with a simple kitchen unit at the other end; and, through a deep archway, a windowless bathroom with curtained shower and earthy tiles.
 Curly brass lamps, old prints of steamships, marble-topped commodes and exposed squares of stone wall add character, though we found it a little cramped.

 Both studios have air-con, reliable hot water, a TV, daily cleaning and twice-weekly linen change.
 There is no central heating, but the air-con doubles up as convection heating in winter.
-There is a phone in the reception room for incoming and toll-free calls only.

 If all those are full, Castro Residence also owns the Chateau Zevgoli, a charming small hotel below the citadel walls, which we can recommend as a decent fallback - though some rooms are quite small.